renepacchaux/huntington-bank-pavilion/README.md

 At first glance, it seemed that the previous design effectiveness was buried under confusing search engine results.
 This was the beginning of our flow.

 Why there?
 As a UX Team, we wanted to make sure we were aware of the user’s experience at the absolute beginning.
-A mobile task may start with a text, a crowded room request, or any other number of circumstances
+A mobile task may start with any number of circustances

+[] a text
+[] a crowded room request

 #####  What the user would need to buy tickets